 – The Gaelic Hour presents an eclectic mix of programming that includes literature, the arts, history, cultural topics, music and features of local interest.
 Broadcasting since September 2005, the show has featured many high profile internationally known personalities including Sinead O’Connor, Tommy Tiernan, Christy Moore, Daniel O’Donnell and many many more.
 While much of the content has an Irish focus, other Celtic/Gaelic ethnic topics and music are regularly featured.

-– The Irish Food Shop will ship all your favourite foods from home to locations across Canada.
+– The online shop A Bit of Home will ship all your favourite foods from home to locations across Canada.

 We have also compiled convenient links for Irish people living in the following cities: